allegheny-computer-science-101-f2020/lab01-cs101f2020/conduct.md

     * Follow the honor code on all submitted work
     * :heavy_exclamation_mark: Do all work on due dates
     * Watch helpful videos to get through the work
-    * Ask for help when you need it
+    * Ask for help when you need it.

 * Unacceptable Conduct (U):
   * Members shall not